scholarslab/bulk-add-events/README.md

     title = "Coding Minecraft on the Raspberry Pi"
     ```
 3. Create the events in the Library's public events calendar in LibCal.
 If
-   registration is required, copy the registration link and paste it back in to
+   registration is required, copy the registration link and paste it back into
    the content field in the spreadsheet.
 4. Save the spreadsheet as a CSV file to your computer.
     - If saving from Microsoft Excell, make sure the file is in UTF-8 format